 There are two steps to participate in this project – SHARE A SONG & LEARN A SONG

 - Submit a song from your country or region’s folk music tradition via this form

 - You can submit a song in any language, but we suggest keeping it relatively simple so that other musicians can pick it up easily.

 - You can share documents and/or links e.g. written music, lyrics, performance video, audio recording, background information, performance tips.
 Please ensure to submit an audio recording of the song for other musicians to learn from (not everyone can read music).

 - Deadline for submissions – 23 May 2022

 STEP 2: LEARN A SONG

-- From late May we shared the submitted songs with all of the participating musicians/groups to select a song to perform on 21 June, preferably from a different region or country to their own.
+- You will be able to select a song to perform on 21 June, preferably from a different region or country to your own.